iodepo/odis-arch/book/gettingStarted.md

 oceans information through a common platform.

 > [!TIP]
-> ODIS is one of the 3 core programs of the IODE: Ocean Biodiversity Information System
+> ODIS is one of the 3 core programs of the IODE: 1) Ocean Biodiversity Information System
-> (OBIS), OceanTeacher Global Academy (OTGA), and ODIS.
+> (OBIS), 2) OceanTeacher Global Academy (OTGA), and 3) ODIS.

-TODO:Link off to docs about JSON-LD, schema.org, and structured data on the web

 ## Registering your organisation